A century of decisions

 On August 11, the Queen Anne Counterbalance streetcar makes its final run, ending 39 years of the ingenious system where underground rail cars loaded with iron and concrete acted as 16-ton counterweights to help electric trolleys up the steep 19% grade.

-The Counterbalance name lives on in the Queen Anne neighborhood.
+Why it matters — The Counterbalance name lives on in the Queen Anne neighborhood.
 The tunnels remained briefly in case of blizzards, but the tracks were removed in 1943.
 Today 'the Counterbalance' refers to the steep section of Queen Anne Avenue North and several local businesses.

 1932